0-jam/markovify_my_tweets/README.md

     - The value of loss function
     - Generated text
         - The number of characters: 20 lines

-### Evaluation

-- How many epochs did the system learned?
-    - How many times per epoch?
-- What loss function's value?
-    - The smaller loss function's value, the more _readable_ sentence can be generated ...probably

-### Records

-- Records of benchmarking is [here](https://gist.github.com/0-jam/f21f44375cb70b987e99cda485d6940d)

 [markovify]: https://github.com/jsvine/markovify
 [tensorflow]: https://www.tensorflow.org/